datawire/ambassador-docs/docs/emissary/pre-release/howtos/route.md

 ### Complete example configuration

-For demonstration purposes, here's a possible way of combining an `AmbassadorListener`, an `AmbassadorHost`, and both `AmbassadorMapping`s above that is complete and functional:
+For demonstration purposes, here's a possible way of combining a `Listener`, a `Host`, and both `Mapping`s above that is complete and functional:

 - it will accept HTTP or HTTPS on port 8443;
 - $productName$ is terminating TLS;
 - HTTPS to `foo.example.com` will be routed as above;
 - HTTP to `foo.example.com` will be redirected to HTTPS;
 - HTTP or HTTPS to other hostnames will be rejected; and
-- the associations between the `AmbassadorListener`, the `AmbassadorHost`, and the `AmbassadorMappings` use Kubernetes `label`s.
+- the associations between the `Listener`, the `Host`, and the `Mappings` use Kubernetes `label`s.

 ```yaml
 ---